 Is the recession over?
 It may be in Westford.

-Following the recent announcement from the Massachusetts Department of Labor and Workforce Development that unemployment is now at 4.5 percent in Westford as of December 2011, one area employment expert believes that a figure that low indicates the recession has ended here in town.
+Following the recent announcement from the Massachusetts Department of Labor and Workforce Development that unemployment , one area employment expert believes that a figure that low indicates the recession has ended here in town.

 Matt Katz, regional vice president of the Robert Half International staffing agency, has seen marked growth in communities north of Boston such as Westford recently, a trend that goes against any indications that the recession is still impacting Westford as it is in some other parts of the country.